laakhay/data/docs/ARCHITECTURE_SUMMARY.md

 # Architecture Documentation Summary

-This document provides a quick reference to all architectural documentation added to the Laakhay Data library.
+This document provides a quick reference to all architectural documentation for the Laakhay Data library.

-## Documentation Overview

-Comprehensive architectural documentation has been added to the codebase, including:
-- **8 architecture documents** covering all major system components
-- **20+ source files** with detailed inline architectural comments
-- **9 Architecture Decision Records (ADRs)** explaining design choices
-- **Complete navigation** through INDEX.md

 ## Quick Start